‘THE ROMANCE OF CRIME’

 The Ogrons are voiced by John Dorney who does them really well for this audio adventure.
 Katy Manning should’ve played one of the Ogrons in this audio story since these are her favourite monsters. 😀

 ‘The Romance of Crime’ has been a brilliant audio adventure to listen to.
-I enjoyed the Douglas Adams-styled humour and the mystery elements.
+I enjoyed the Douglas Adams-style of humour and the mystery elements.
 Also the Doctor, Romana and K-9 fare pretty well.

 ‘The Romance of Crime’ (Audio) rating – 9/10